wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-linux-classic-mariadb-mysql-cluster.md

 In this article, you created a 3 node MariaDB + Galera highly-available cluster on Azure Virtual Machines running CentOS 7.
 The VMs are load balanced with the Azure Load Balancer.

-You may want to take a look at [another way to cluster MySQL on Linux] and ways to [optimize and test MySQL performance on Azure Linux VMs].
+You may want to take a look at [another way to cluster MySQL on Linux](/documentation/articles/virtual-machines-linux-classic-mysql-cluster/) and ways to [optimize and test MySQL performance on Azure Linux VMs](/documentation/articles/virtual-machines-linux-classic-optimize-mysql/).

 <!--Anchors-->
 [Architecture overview]: #architecture-overview